-Rhonda is co-founder of Vermont Dog Socials where every dog is welcome to socialize and become more balanced by participating in non adrenalized play.
+Rhonda is founder of Mutt Mixers, where every dog is welcome to socialize and become more social by participating in non adrenalized play.
 This is where she thrives!
 Rhonda loves helping dogs make new dog friends again.
 She believes there is hope for every dog to socialize again and loves the challenge.
-She challenges owners to push for a higher level of obedience and trust by graduating to having their once aggressive dogs socializing off-leash on dog friendly trails in Vermont.

 In her spare time Rhonda enjoys lazy days with her dog Gabby and partner Mateo.
 They love traveling the world and starting new projects.
 They are naturally entrepreneurs at heart and love dancing to music.